david-park-04/portfolio/content/Productivity/A Framework for Living Life.md

 - Create things - either some small project or contributing towards something.
 - Look to hobbies (reading, exercising, sports, cooking, etc.)

+# Execution
+Simple steps to adopt for making progress.

+- Time management - failing to plan is planning to fail
+	- Keep track of events through a calendar
+- Routine - things to not compromise on
+- Journalling - be conscious of changes from day to day -